donaldjung/YT_PiP_chrome_ext/README.md

 To use click extention in the google chrome toolbar of the webpage containing a Video.
 Or use the dedicated PiP button on a youtube video's controls.

+Features:
+Works on any webpage with video elements
+Able to click and drag to move video
-Features: Works on any webpage with video elements Automatically finds the currently playing video, or defaults to the first video on the page Handles errors gracefully with user feedback Supports toggling PiP mode on/off
+Able to resize by clicking and dragging corners/edges Automatically finds the currently playing video, or defaults to the first video on the page Handles errors gracefully with user feedback Supports toggling PiP mode on/off

 The extension uses Chrome's Manifest V3 and modern JavaScript features.